 You can bet you’ll be going back for seconds of these pickled jalapeño deviled eggs.
-It has all that delicious creamy and mustardy flavor you’d expect, and then there’s a pickled tang and delicious jalapeño heat to round our the flavor.
+It has all that delicious creamy and mustardy flavor you want, plus so much more.
+Pickled jalapeño peppers amplify the tang and provide a good level of spiciness that most can enjoy.

-If jalapeños are too spicy for you, you can opt for pickled banana peppers or pepperoncini instead.
-Their heat is only a mild simmer compared to that of a jalapeño.
-Plus, all three are common options in pickle aisles of most well-stocked supermarkets, so no matter what it’s easy to source.
+That said, if jalapeños are too spicy for you, there are alternatives that work just as well with less heat.
+You can opt for pickled banana peppers or pepperoncini instead.
+In both cases, their heat is only a mild simmer compared to that of a jalapeño (topping out at 500 Scoville heat units compared to 2,500 to 8,000 SHU).
+Plus, all three are common options in the jarred aisles of most well-stocked supermarkets.
+All are pretty easy to source.

 Pickled Jalapeño Deviled Eggs